mgrojo/adasearch/README.md

 * [index.html](index.html) - Ready to deploy the HTML/JavaScript page which can
   be added to a webpage.

-**INFO:** This project is no longer maintained.
-Feel free to clone it and take care about it.

-Main reason why this project exists is that I was tired of filtering standard search results from information about diabetes, dentist and generally name of Ada.
+The main reason why this project exists is that I was tired of filtering standard search results from information about diabetes, dentist and generally name of Ada.
 List of excluded keywords growth almost with every day and don't help too much.

-Also, this project exists to help others create and maintain they own version of custom search engine :)
+Also, this project exists to help others create and maintain their own version of a custom search engine :)

 The whole search engine is based on [Google Knowledge Graph](https://en.wikipedia.org/wiki/Knowledge_Graph).

+**INFO:** This project is a maintained fork of the now archived project by @thindil.